-■ CueMix has no buffer latency.
-Thanks to the 828mk3's DSP chip, CueMix provides the same throughput performance as a digital mixer.
+• CueMix has no buffer latency.
+Thanks to the 896mk3's DSP chip, CueMix provides the same throughput performance as a digital mixer.

-- CueMix mixing and effects processing imposes no processor drain on the computer's CPU. - CueMix routing can be maintained independently of individual software applications or projects. - CueMix routing can operate without the computer, allowing the 828mk3 to operate as a portable, stand-alone mixer with effects.
+• CueMix mixing and effects processing imposes no processor drain on the computer's CPU.

+CueMix routing can be maintained independently of individual software applications or projects.

+• CueMix routing can operate without the computer, allowing the 896mk3 to operate as a portable, stand-alone mixer with effects.

-CUEMIX FX INSTALLATION
+CUEMIX FX SOFTWARE INSTALLATION

-CueMix FX is installed with the rest of your 828mk3 software.
+CueMix FX is an application installed with the rest of your 896mk3 software that lets you control the 896mk3 CueMix FX on-board mixer from your computer.

-Figure 11-1: CueMix FX is a virtual mixer that gives you control over the 828mk3's on-board mixing features.
+Figure 11-1: CueMix FX is a virtual mixer that gives you control over the 896mk3's on-board mixing features.